Right to silence in criminal cases

 Offence of not answering questions

 The second area that impinges on your privilege against self-incrimination and your right to silence is that which makes it an offence if you fail to answer certain questions or to provide certain information.
 The most important piece of criminal law in Ireland in this regard is the Offences Against the State Act 1939.
 The greatest powers given to the Gardai are in this piece of law.
-The provisions contained in the Act in question apply whether or not an accused person was in Garda custody at the time the questions were asked.
-However, it is of most relevance when a person is in Garda custody.

 Section 52 of the Offences against the State Act 1939 obliges you if detained under Section 30 of the Act to answer certain questions concerning your movements and actions and your knowledge concerning the commission of any offence under the Act.
 Before requesting this information, the Garda must inform you that the request is being made under section 52 of the Act.
 You must then be informed of the consequences of a failure or refusal to comply with the request, that is, you are committing an offence.
 The Garda must explain this in clear, ordinary and understandable language.